MLB contenders watch for fatigue as some starters experience an increased workload

 Boyd's workload is worth watching as the Cubs try to rally in the NL Central race and go on a deep October run.
 He is among a group of pitchers going through a spike in innings in the heart of the playoff picture.

-After spending most of his career as a reliever, Clay Holmes has 117 1/3 innings going into his 23rd start for the Mets on Tuesday night.
+After spending most of his career as a reliever, Clay Holmes has 122 1/3 innings in 23 starts for the Mets.
 Phillies left-hander Jesús Luzardo is up to 127 innings after he finished with 66 2/3 last year.
 All-Stars Garrett Crochet of the Red Sox and Bryan Woo of the Mariners also are progressing toward major increases.

 “That’s something we always monitor and watch,” Mariners manager Dan Wilson said.
 “I know we’re in constant communication in-between starts.”